 American Players Theatre

-For Shakespeare in American Communities, American Players Theatre will present student matinees of Hamlet directed by John Langs and The Two Gentlemen of Verona directed by Tim Ocel.
-The company will provide related educational activities, including workshops, Potency of Poetry residencies, and a study guide.
-They anticipate reaching 160 schools from Wisconsin, Illinois, Iowa, and Michigan.
+For Shakespeare in American Communities, American Players Theatre will present student matinees of Much Ado About Nothing directed by David Frank and Romeo and Juliet directed by James DeVita.
+The company will provide related educational activities, including workshops, residencies, and post-show talkbacks.
+They anticipate reaching 150 schools from Illinois, Indiana, Iowa, Minnesota, and Wisconsin.